-Celebrate the 51st anniversary of Earth Day through everyday practical acts of service, sustainability and fun.
+Celebrate Earth Day through everyday practical acts of service, sustainability and fun.
+Updated April 18th, 2022.

 Earth needs our attention more than just one day a year.
 Make time to celebrate the place we live, love and play in on Earth Day and every day.
 Try one of the following ideas to get your Earth Day celebration started, or to carry it on throughout the year.

 - Watch Amanda Gorman deliver her poem, “Earthrise.”

 - Get involved with your local environmental organizations.
 Find one whose mission matches your passions, and reach out to learn more about volunteer opportunities from advocacy to outreach to implementation.